containeroo/renvsubst/README.md

 # output:
 This is a "test.txt" file.
 It has more than "1" different variables.
-You can also use "default" values inside variables like ${UNSET_VARIABLE:-default}.
+You can also use "default" values inside variables like "$${UNSET_VARIABLE:-default}".
 Here are more variable like "variable with a prefix" and "variable with a suffix".
 Here are more "another variable with a prefix" and "another variable with a suffix" variables!
+Here are other prefixed "small letters prefix" and suffixed "small letters suffix" variables!
 ```

 #### filter variables